hujhax/austin-improv-wiki/The Black Vault.md

 * [http://vimeo.com/52659608 Video of the 10/31/2012 performance.]
 * [http://vimeo.com/55421296 Video of the one-off "Lovecraft Secrets" show] (a mash-up with *[[Austin Secrets]]* at *[[The Free Fringe]]*), from 12/6/12.
 * [http://vimeo.com/64275476 Video of the 4/13/2013 performance] at [[The 2013 Improvised Play Festival]].
+* [http://vimeo.com/67752198 Video of the 5/5/2013 performance], which was part of "Nerdprov" at [[The Institution Theater]].
 * [http://vimeo.com/66965290 Video of "Pick Your Own Black Vault"] (a mash-up with *[[Pick Your Own Path]]* at *[[The Free Fringe]]*), from 5/23/13.

 [[Category/Shows|Black Vault]]